grafana/alloy/docs/sources/reference/components/otelcol/otelco.exporter.splunkhec.md

 ### Forward Prometheus Metrics
 This example forwards Prometheus metrics from {{< param "PRODUCT_NAME" >}} through a receiver for conversion to Open Telemetry format before finally sending them to splunkhec.
-If you are using the US splunkhec APIs, the `api` field is required for the exporter to function.

 ```alloy
 prometheus.exporter.self "default" {